mbrav/gigachad_kernel_module/README.md

 ### Testing if the module was loaded

-To test whether the module run `dmesg` command to check if the follwing message are present:
+To test whether the module run `dmesg` command to check if the following message are present:

 ```shell
 [ 3433.692029] Gigachad Kernel Module loaded!